-The regulation process is defined, inter alia, by the results of the analysis of certain markets and by the definition of "remedies" (obligations) imposed to operators designated as having Significant Market Power (SMP).
+The regulation process is defined, inter alia, by the results of the analysis of certain markets and by the definition of "remedies" (obligations) imposed on operators designated as SMP operators.

 Pursuant to the EU framework and the 2005 Law, the Belgian regulators are required to perform an analysis of the markets on the basis of the principles set out by the Commission in its Recommendation on relevant markets and its Guidelines and assess which are competitive and which are not.
 Based on this analysis, the regulators are required to impose regulatory obligations and/or amend existing obligations on operators with SMP or withdraw existing obligations if the market is considered as competitive.
-The obligations that can be imposed at wholesale level are access, transparency, non-discrimination, accounting separation, price control, cost accounting and functional separation.
-At retail level, the list of "appropriate" remedies contains retail tariff regulation, no undue preference to specific end-users and not unreasonably bundled services.
-Power over remedies imposed by regulators is shared by the Commission and the body of European Regulators, BEREC.
-In practice, the Commission can propose binding decisions to address inconsistent regulatory approaches of regulators on market analysis notifications.